-- The course must be taught by an Arkansas licensed teacher who has received the appropriate training required by Arkansas statute and DESE Rule or, for an AP teacher, is in the process of completing an Additional Training Plan; and - The student takes the applicable AP or IB examination after completing the entire course.
+- The course must be taught by an Arkansas licensed teacher who has received the appropriate training required by the appropriate accrediting organization; and - The student takes the applicable AP or IB examination after completing the entire course.
 Credit shall be given for each grading period during the course of the year, but shall be retroactively removed from a student's grade for any course in which the student fails to take the applicable exam.
-Students who do not take the applicable exam shall receive the same numeric value for the grade he/she receives in the course as if it were a non-AP or IB course.2
+Students who do not take the applicable exam shall receive the same numeric value for the grade the student receives in the course as if it were a non-AP or IB course.